velovision/rearview/README.md

 [![Rust](https://github.com/velovision/rearview/actions/workflows/cross-compile-armv7.yml/badge.svg)](https://github.com/velovision/rearview/actions/workflows/cross-compile-armv7.yml)

 The above Github Action cross-compiles the `supreme-server` binary for Raspberry Pi Zero 2W.
-Creating new releases automatically builds and publishes a ready-to-run binary.
+Creating a new tag version automatically builds and publishes a ready-to-run binary.

-See [releases] to download the latest `tar.gz` artifact, extract it (will be named `supreme-server`), copy it to the Pi, and run it with `sudo`.
+See [releases](https://github.com/velovision/rearview/releases) to download the latest `tar.gz` artifact, extract it (will be named `supreme-server`), copy it to the Pi, and run it with `sudo`.

 # Development Setup